Drew3KW/mischief-made-analytics/docs/spikes/etsy-source-integration-spike.md

 - `description`
 - `payment_adjustments`

-Ledger entries are useful for payout and accounting reconciliation, but should not be treated as product/order revenue rows in the first cross-channel revenue model.
+Ledger entries support payout and accounting reconciliation.
+They are not order or product revenue rows.

-## Initial landing table recommendation
+## Landing table design

-Milestone 45 should start with isolated API landing tables in `raw_load`:
+Milestone 45 will start with isolated API landing tables in `raw_load`:

 ```text
 raw_load.etsy_receipts_api